kilowhat/flarum-database-requirements/README.md

 To work around false positives, the `kilowhat.ignore-mysql-requirement` key can be set to `true` in `config.php`.

-After the migration have run, the requirements will not be checked again.
+After the migrations have run, the requirements will not be checked again.